DANIEL JAMES SHIGO is a voice teacher, scholar, and author living in New York City.

 Daniel made his solo debut in Faure's Requiem with the Festival die Due Mondi in Spoleto, Italy, before becoming a member of the New York City Opera, where he appeared for twenty-three seasons in forty-five roles, seventy operas, operettas and musicals.
 He has also appeared in many productions with the Metropolitan Opera, in recital and concert, and in a rare staging of Kurt Weill's Lady in the Dark at City Center Encores!

 Extensive experience as soloist and ensemble member in both classical and musical theater genres gives Daniel a unique perspective; the knowledge and skill he brings to students is not second-hand speculation, but that of a seasoned artist with more than twenty-five years experience onstage and in the voice studio.
 His students are Classical and Musical Theater artists who sing in many different styles.

-In-depth research in bel canto singing methods led Daniel to an important manual that had been lost for more than a century.
-Republished with a well-documented introduction, Hidden in Plain Sight: The Hermann Klein Phono-Vocal Method Based upon the Famous School of Manuel Garcia reveals the studio teaching of the father of voice science.
+Significant research and investigation into bel canto singing methods led Daniel to a ground-breaking manual that had been lost for more than a century; which he republished with a well-documented introduction: Hidden in Plain Sight: The Hermann Klein Phono-Vocal Method Based upon the Famous School of Manuel Garcia.
 Daniel is now at work on his second book which explores his rediscovery of the principles of the García and Lamperti schools of singing.